 - The initial rhythm interpretation/analysis and defibrillation should be performed as soon as possible.
-Following the initial rhythm interpretation/analysis, additional rhythm interpretations/analyses should occur at two (2) minute intervals with a focus on the delivery of high quality chest compressions. - The energy settings used for defibrillation typically follow specific manufacturer guidelines and are supported by each respective Regional Base Hospital program. - As a general rule, Paramedics do NOT count pre-arrival interventions into their patient care.
+Following the initial rhythm interpretation/analysis, additional rhythm interpretations/analyses should occur at two (2) minute intervals with a focus on the delivery of high quality chest compressions. - The energy settings used for defibrillation typically follow specific manufacturer guidelines and are supported by each respective Regional Base Hospital program. - As a general rule.
+Paramedics do NOT count pre-arrival interventions into their patient care.
 Care delivered prior to arrival can be "considered" and documented.
-However, in the setting of cardiac arrest where a medical termination of resuscitation (TOR) might apply, the Paramedics will complete three (3) rhythm interpretations themselves rather than "count" the number completed prior to their arrival. - In all cardiac arrest directives, manual defibrillation has been moved ahead of AED defibrillation in keeping with the preferred treatment being listed first. - Compressions during the charge cycle should be considered to minimize the peri-shock pause.
+However, in the setting of cardiac arrest where a medical termination of resuscitation (TOR) might apply, the Paramedics will complete three (3) rhythm interpretations/analyses themselves rather than "count" the number completed prior to their arrival. - In all cardiac arrest directives, manual defibrillation has been moved ahead of AED defibrillation in keeping with the preferred treatment being listed first. - Compressions during the charge cycle should be considered to minimize the peri-shock pause. - When en-route and using manual rhythm interpretation, the ambulance should be stopped to minimize artifact and the risk of an inaccurate rhythm interpretation/analysis. - When en-route and using semi-automated rhythm analysis, the ambulance must be stopped to minimize artifact and the risk of an inaccurate rhythm interpretation/analysis.